 Carrels are provided as study space for all students.
 Reserving a carrel collection does not reserve a seat at a carrel, merely shelf space to store library materials and books.
 Chairs and desk space at reserved carrels which are unoccupied are open for all students and public patrons to use.

 A carrel collection for storing books and research materials may be reserved by 2L and 3L students on a semester-by-semester basis.
-Carrel collections are intended to support journal staff members writing a student note, faculty research assistants, teaching assistants for Legal Skills or the Academic Support Program, Moot Court and National Trial Team members, and students taking a class with a research paper that meets the law school writing requirements.
+Carrel collections are intended to support journal staff members writing a student note, faculty research assistants, teaching assistants for Legal Practice or the Academic Success Program, Moot Court and National Trial Team members, and students taking a class with a research paper that meets the law school writing requirements.
 Carrels may be shared by two students.

 Items in a Carrel